dymmond/esmerald/docs/scheduler/scheduler.md

     <sup>Default: `UTC`</sup>

+* `configurations` - A python dictionary containing some extra configurations for the scheduler.

 Since `Esmerald` is an `ASGI` framework, it is already provided a default scheduler class that works alongside with the application, the `AsyncIOScheduler`.